Skip to content

 · Video snippets on social media

-Step 2: List all tasks for each format
+Step 2: List all tasks required for each format

-Next, you should list all the tasks needed to produce one content format for one primary platform.
+Next, detail all the editorial, collaborative, and technical production tasks to produce each content format for its primary platform.

-You may want to start with the format produced most frequently or the one most critical to your content goals.
-Alternatively, you may select your most complex asset – one that involves multiple teams or many extra steps to produce and distribute.
+You may want to start with the most frequently produced or the most critical to your content goals.
+Alternatively, begin with the most complex asset, which involves multiple teams or many steps to produce and distribute.
 You’ll see why in a minute.

-Don’t worry about putting the tasks in order yet.
-Just list as they come to mind.
-For example, an “editorial article” might include this task list:
+Don’t worry about putting the tasks in order.
+Just list them as they come to mind.
+For example, an editorial article for your website’s blog might include this task list:

 • Determine topic.